What is digital analytics?

 Heatmap tools help you visualize on-page behavior for websites by showing "heat areas" as concentrations of user activity or landing spots.
 They aggregate millions of individual user behaviors and interactions into easy-to-digest pictures.

-Many of the best digital customer experience tools come with different heatmap types, like:
+Many of the best digital customer experience tools come with different examples of heatmap, like:

 Each of these heatmap types can be beneficial for your organization and offer different levels or types of actionable insights.